Learn & Grow/Health & Wellness/11 of the Best Rehabilitation Exercises for Back Pain

 3. Cat Stretches

-Cat stretches can ease tension in the back muscles by lengthening the back and alleviate compacted stress.
+Cat stretches can ease tension in the back muscles by lengthening the back and alleviating compacted stress.

-• Start on our hands and knees, with your knees hip-width apart.
+• Start on your hands and knees, with your knees hip-width apart.

 • Arch your back, contracting your abdominal muscles up toward the spine.